dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 ### Issues

-While I generally recommend this custom setup, there were a few unfortunate issues I ran into:
+While I recommend this custom setup, there were a few unfortunate issues I ran into:

 - The case took over a month and a half to arrive from China and upon arrival I had to pay a customs fee.
 I purchased the case through the official website.
 - The female end of the SSD screw snapped in two when I tried to mount the SSD and I ended up having to tape the SSD down.
 Be gentle while screwing in the SSD!